Different Types of Machine Learning Algorithms

 Types of machine learning algorithm based on nature of solution

 Naturally, ML algorithms are designed to learn the historical input data, make inferences from that historical data, and predict the output for future inputs.
-To predict the output, the model can take two approaches:
+To predict the output, the model can take two forms:

 Parametric Models

-In parametric models, there is a fixed number of parameters that do not change based on the number of input samples.
+In parametric models, a fixed number of parameters do not change based on the number of input samples.
 For example, when learning a straight-line function, the parameters that need to be learned are the "slope" and "intercept," which are always two in number.
 The values of these parameters may change, but the number of parameters remains constant.

 Non-Parametric Models

-In non-parametric models, the prediction of output depends on both the input features and the previous outputs predicted by the model.
-These models derive the predicted output value from output values in similar scenarios found in the training data.
+In non-parametric models, output prediction depends on both the input features and the previous outputs predicted by the model.
+These models derive the predicted output value from the output values that existed in similar scenarios in the training data.
 Examples of non-parametric algorithms include K-Nearest Neighbor and Decision Trees.
+KNN remembers all the samples in the training dataset, so the learnable parameters will also increase if we increase the number of input samples.

 Types of machine learning models based on the nature of output data